Georgia Gun Laws

 No Weapon Signs Enforced

 No, “No Weapons” signs are not mentioned in Georgia gun laws.
-There are no legal penalties for entering a private property or business that has posted these signs, unless they are posted in areas that are mentioned by the law as being off-limits.
+There are no legal penalties for entering a private property or business that has posted these signs unless they are posted in areas that are mentioned by the law as being off-limits.

 Must Notify Officer

-No, there is nothing in Georgia gun laws that state you must inform a law enforcement officer you have a firearm when approached on official business.
+No, there is nothing in Georgia gun laws that states you must inform a law enforcement officer you have a firearm when approached on official business.
 The law does state that you must carry your permit at all times when in actual possession of a concealed handgun.

 Conclusion